benmvp/slides/2017/nodevember/why-react.md

 - Low         (delays are ok: API responses)
 - Offscreen   (prep for display/scroll, not being rendered)

-- Async scheduling is turned off in React 16
+- Async scheduling w/ priorities is turned off in React 16
-- Will be a opt-in feature flag to turn it on in future release
+- But will be a opt-in feature flag to turn it on in future release

 /////